firebase/functions-samples/instagram-auth/README.md

-# Use LinkedIn Sign In with Firebase
+# Use Instagram Sign In with Firebase

-This sample shows how to authenticate using LinkedIn Sign-In on Firebase.
-In this sample we use OAuth 2.0 based authentication to get LinkedIn user information then create a Firebase Custom Token (using the LinkedIn user ID).
+This sample shows how to authenticate using Instagram Sign-In on Firebase.
+In this sample we use OAuth 2.0 based authentication to get Instagram user information then create a Firebase Custom Token (using the Instagram user ID).

 ## Setup the sample